adityakkpk/musicnextjs/README.md

 * Creating Featured webinar Component and added sone cards with hover effect.
 * Use the `Hover Effect` card component from `Aceternity UI`.

-## Day 9 - Animated ToolTip and wavy background
+## Day 8 - Animated ToolTip and wavy background

 * Animated Tooltip
     - Made a responsive Animated Tooltip using `Aceternity UI`.

 * Wavy Background
     - Made a Wavy Background using `Aceternity UI`.

+## Day 9 - Shadcn and Daisy UI in nextjs

+*  Create Routes for Courses and Contact
+* Crete Courses page using some card components from `Aceternity UI`.

+* **Assignment**
+    - Create Contact page using meteoroid background components from `Aceternity UI`.